StefanZander/lecture_notes/swcs/html/docs/milestone2.md

 ## Abstract

 !!! warning
-    **Please note**:
+    **Please Note**:
-    The abstract is probably the most important and most difficult to write part of your paper.
+    The **abstract** is probably the **most important** and **most difficult** part to write of your paper.
-    So it definitly pays off to put a lot of effort in creating a sound and meaningful abstract.
+    So it definitly pays off to put a lot of effort and thoughts in creating a sound and meaningful abstract.

-The abstract helps the reader to determine whether it is worth their time to read your paper and whether they find the information they are looking for.
+The abstract helps the reader to determine whether it is **worth their time** to read your paper and whether they find the information they are looking for in it.
-The abstract therefore should outline the main insights (=results) of your work together with a description of the problem space and the methodology applied in creating the insights.
+The abstract therefore should outline the **main insights** (=results) of your work together with a description of the problem space and the methodology applied in creating the insights.

 ### Leading Questions

-In order to provide that information, the abstract should answer the following 4 questions:
+In order to provide that information, the abstract should answer the following **4 leading questions**:

 - What is the problem – WHAT
 - Why is this a problem – WHY
-- What are the specific contributions – CONTRIBUTIONS
+- What are the specific contributions and how were they achieved – CONTRIBUTIONS & METHODOLOGY
 - What is the impact of the work – IMPACT

 ### Structural Elements